bunqCommunity/bunqDesktopWebsite/README.md

 # bunqDesktop Website
-This repository contains the landing page for bunqDesktop.com
+This repository contains the landing page for bunqdesk.top